Haplogroup Q-M242

 Haplogroup Q or Q-M242 is a Y-chromosome DNA haplogroup.
-It has one primary subclade, Haplogroup Q1 (L232/S432), which includes numerous subclades that have been sampled and identified in males among modern populations.
+It has two primary subclades: Q1/Q-L472 (also known as Q-MEH2) and Q2/Q-L275).
+These include numerous subclades that have been sampled and identified in males among modern populations.

-Q-M242 is the predominant Y-DNA haplogroup among Native Americans and several peoples of Central Asia and Northern Siberia.
+Q is the predominant Y-DNA haplogroup among Native Americans, Swati tribe and several peoples of Central Asia and Siberia.

-Origins

-Haplogroup Q-M242 is one of the two branches of P1-M45, the other being R-M207.
-P1, as well as R* and Q* were observed among Ancient North Eurasians, a Paleolithic Siberian population.

-Q-M242 is believed to have arisen around the Altai Mountains area (or South Central Siberia), approximately 17,000 to 31,700 years ago.
-However, the matter remains unclear due to limited sample sizes and changing definitions of Haplogroup Q: early definitions used a combination of the SNPs M242, P36.2, and MEH2 as defining mutations.

-Technical specification of mutation
+Defining mutations

-The polymorphism, “M242”, is a C→T transition residing in intron 1 (IVS-866) of the DBY gene and was discovered by Mark Seielstad et al. in 2003.
+The polymorphism M242, is a C→T transition residing in intron 1 (IVS-866) of the DBY gene and was discovered by Mark Seielstad et al. in 2003.

 The technical details of M242 are: